 - We obtained an understanding of the legal and regulatory frameworks applicable to the company in which it operates through our general sector experience and discussions with management.
 We determined that the following laws and regulations were most significant: FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' and Companies Act 2006. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur and the risk of management override of controls.
-Audit procedures performed by the engagement team included: - " Challenging assumptions and judgements made by management in its significant accounting estimates; - " Identifying and testing journal entries. - " The assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagements team's - " Understanding of, and practical experience with, audit engagements of a similar nature and complexity through appropriate training and participation, - " Knowledge of the industry in which the client operates; and - " Understanding of the legal and regulatory requirements specific to the entity. - We communicated relevant laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit. - We enquired of management and those charged with governance, concerning the company's policies and procedures relating to: - " the identification, evaluation and compliance with laws and regulations; and - " the detection and response to the risks of fraud. - We enquired of management and those charged with governance, whether they were aware of any instances or non-compliance with laws and regulations or whether they had any knowledge of actual, suspected, or alleged fraud.
+Audit procedures performed by the engagement team included: - " Challenging assumptions and judgements made by management in its significant accounting estimates; - " Identifying and testing journal entries.. - The assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagements team's - " Understanding of, and practical experience with, audit engagements of a similar nature and complexity through appropriate training and participation, - " Knowledge of the industry in which the client operates; and - " Understanding of the legal and regulatory requirements specific to the entity. - We communicated relevant laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit. - We enquired of management and those charged with governance, concerning the company's policies and procedures relating to: - " The identification, evaluation and compliance with laws and regulations; and; - The detection and response to the risks of fraud. - We enquired of management and those charged with governance, whether they were aware of any instances or non-compliance with laws and regulations or whether they had any knowledge of actual, suspected, or alleged fraud.

-- In assessing the potential risks of material misstatement, we obtained an understanding of the company's operations, including the nature of its revenue sources and the company's control environment. - We did not identify any matters relating to non-compliance with laws and regulation or relating to fraud.
+- In assessing the potential risks of material misstatement, we obtained an understanding of the company's operations, including the nature of its revenue sources and the company's control environment. - We did not identify any matters relating to non-compliance with laws and regulation or relating to fraud. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it.